Aldaviva/WinampNowPlayingToFile/Readme.md

 1. Ensure you have [Microsoft .NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework) Runtime or later installed.
 This is included in Windows 10 version 1803, Windows Server 2019, and later versions.
 1. Exit Winamp if it's already running.
 1. Download [**`WinampNowPlayingToFile.zip`**](https://github.com/Aldaviva/WinampNowPlayingToFile/releases/latest/download/WinampNowPlayingToFile.zip) from the [latest release](https://github.com/Aldaviva/WinampNowPlayingToFile/releases) (not the source code ZIP file).
-1. Extract the archive to your Winamp installation directory.
+1. Extract the archive to your Winamp installation directory, preserving the relative directory structure.
+Note that not all of the files go in the same directory.
     ```
     📁 C:\Program Files (x86)\Winamp
     ├── 📁 plugins
     │   └── 📄 gen_WinampNowPlayingToFile.dll
-    ├── 📄 WinampNowPlayingToFile.dll
     ├── 📄 Daniel15.Sharpamp.dll
     ├── 📄 mustache-sharp.dll
+    ├── 📄 taglib-sharp.dll
-    └── 📄 taglib-sharp.dll
+    └── 📄 WinampNowPlayingToFile.dll
     ```

 ## Configuration